srivig/activityDataCollection/README.md

 # activityDataCollection
 Hybrid mobile app to collect activity data.

-This app is not tested properly.
-Will commit the tested version soon.
+This app was not tested properly.
+Tested version and other documentation are coming soon.